 The temporary theatre is right in the heart of the beautiful park.
 It is an amazing setting to spend a summers evening.
 The chairs are very comfortable and it is well equipped with two bars.
 This is a great atmospheric opera in gorgeous surroundings.

-I Gioielli della Madonna is on at Opera Holland Park until 3rd August 2013, for further information, or to book, visit here.
+I Gioielli della Madonna is at Opera Holland Park until 3rd August 2013.
+For further information or to book visit the theatre’s website here.